Programmable logic controller: Discrete and analog signals

 Discrete (digital) signals can only take on or off value (1 or 0, true or false).
-Examples of devices providing a discrete signal include limit switches, photoelectric sensors and encoders.
-Discrete signals are sent using either voltage or current, where specific extreme ranges are designated as on and off.
-For example, a controller might use 24 V DC input with values above 22 V DC representing on, values below 2 V DC representing off, and intermediate values undefined.
+Examples of devices providing a discrete signal include limit switches and photoelectric sensors.

-Analog signals can use voltage or current that is proportional to the size of the monitored variable and can take any value within their scale.
+Analog signals can use voltage or current that is analogous to the monitored variable and can take any value within their scale.
 Pressure, temperature, flow, and weight are often represented by analog signals.
 These are typically interpreted as integer values with various ranges of accuracy depending on the device and the number of bits available to store the data.
 For example, an analog 0 to 10 V or 4-20 mA current loop input would be converted into an integer value of 0 to 32,767.
-The PLC will take this value and transpose it into the desired units of the process so the operator or program can read it.
-Proper integration will also include filter times to reduce noise as well as high and low limits to report faults.
-Current inputs are less sensitive to electrical noise (e.g. from welders or electric motor starts) than voltage inputs.
-Distance from the device and the controller is also a concern as the maximum traveling distance of a good quality 0-10 V signal is very short compared to the 4-20 mA signal.
-The 4-20 mA signal can also report if the wire is disconnected along the path as a <4 mA signal would indicate an error.
+The PLC will take this value and translate it into the desired units of the process so the operator or program can read it.

 Redundancy

 Some special processes need to work permanently with minimum unwanted downtime.
-Therefore, it is necessary to design a system that is fault-tolerant and capable of handling the process with faulty modules.
-In such cases to increase the system availability in the event of hardware component failure, redundant CPU or I/O modules with the same functionality can be added to hardware configuration for preventing total or partial process shutdown due to hardware failure.
-Other redundancy scenarios could be related to safety-critical processes, for example, large hydraulic presses could require that both PLCs turn on output before the press can come down in case one output does not turn off properly.
+Therefore, it is necessary to design a system that is fault tolerant.
+In such cases, to increase the system availability in the event of hardware component failure, redundant CPU or I/O modules with the same functionality can be added to a hardware configuration to prevent a total or partial process shutdown due to hardware failure.
+Other redundancy scenarios could be related to safety-critical processes, for example, large hydraulic presses could require that two PLCs turn on output before the press can come down in case one PLC does not behave properly.